Our Top 3 Picks

 When most people think of electronic devices, they also think it’s more of a hassle.
 The thoughts that cross their mind might include battery life, installation, maintenance etc. But have no fear, this specific item is self-powered.
 No longer will there be headaches with unnecessary wires and you can save on your power bill to boot.

-Being small in size, it’s easy to place this device anywhere you’d like.
+Being small in size, the My Doggy Place Electronic Chime Bell is easy to place anywhere you’d like.
 Not only does it fit anywhere on the wall, but also anywhere on the ground.
 It is so versatile it can even be used with toddlers and small children!

 + Includes 3M mount pad, screws and plastic wall mount